tag tag 9177935658

 The term “toxic baby food” refers to infant and baby foods that have been contaminated with harmful substances, specifically heavy metals such as arsenic, lead, cadmium, and mercury.

-These contaminants were not purposefully added, yet the baby food manufacturers did not warn parents about their presence.
+These contaminants were not purposefully added, yet the baby food manufacturers did not prevent them or warn parents about their presence.

 The baby food autism and ADHD lawsuits have named some of America’s largest baby food manufacturers, including: